modoboa/modoboa/doc/contributing/plugin_api.rst

 * Register callback actions for specific events

 Plugins are nothing more than Django applications with an extra piece of code that integrates them into Modoboa.
-The *modo_extension.py* file will contain a complete description of the plugin:
+The :file:`modo_extension.py` file will contain a complete description of the plugin:

 * Admin and user parameters
 * Observed events
 * Custom menu entries

 The communication between both applications is provided by :ref:`events`.
-Modoboa offers some kind of hooks to let plugin add custom actions.
+Modoboa offers some kind of hooks to let plugins add custom actions.

-The following subsections describe plugin architecture and explain how you can create your own plugin.
+The following subsections describe the plugin architecture and explain how you can create your own.

 *****************
 The required glue